Hold the Light-Blue Jeans—People in Paris Know This Denim Trend Is Far Superior for Fall

-It takes a lot for French women to stray from their favorite denim styles, especially when it comes to something as foundational as a pair of light-blue or vintage-y jeans as we've noted their fandom of over the years.
-But once in a while, a blue-jean alternative emerges that's so utterly chic it manages to knock their go-to jeans down a few rungs.
-Such is the case with the arrival of the latest denim trend to arrive in Paris, dark-rinse jeans.
-Deep indigo washes are what's infiltrating the wardrobes of chic Parisian women (and soon everyone else).
+It takes a lot for French women to stray from their favorite denim styles, especially when it comes to something as foundational as light-blue and vintage-style jeans, which we've noted their fandom of over the years.
+Once in a while, a blue-jeans alternative emerges that's so utterly chic it manages to knock their go-to jeans down a few rungs.
+Such is the case with the latest denim trend to arrive in Paris: dark-rinse jeans.
+Indigo washes are infiltrating the wardrobes of chic Parisian women (and soon everyone else).

-The trend is hardly localized, though, seeing as designers such as Khaite and Zimmermann featured so-dark-its-almost-black-denim on their fall runways and considering the shade makes just about anything from a white tee to classic black heels look far more elegant than regular light-blue denim, it won't be long before the chic women in other fashion capitals begin to replace their jean rotations with these indigo washes, too.
-Ahead, see how French women are styling the dark-wash denim trend and shop our favorite pairs.
+The trend is hardly localized, though.
+Designers such as Khaite and Zimmermann featured "so dark it's almost black" denim on their fall runways, and considering the shade makes just about anything, from a white tee to classic black heels, look far more elegant than regular light-blue denim, it won't be long before stylish women in other fashion capitals begin to enhance their jeans rotations with these indigo washes too.
+Ahead, see how French women are styling the dark-wash-denim trend and shop our favorite pairs.

-Dark rinse jeans with a straight cut are so '90s and yet so now, especially when styled with a white tee and strappy sandals.
+Dark-rinse jeans with a straight cut are so '90s yet so now, especially when styled with a white tee and strappy sandals.

-Jeans and a black top is basically the French-girl going-out uniform at this point, and the addition of the darker wash on the denim gives it that extra polish.
+Jeans and a black top are basically the French-girl going-out uniform at this point, and the addition of the darker wash on the denim gives it that extra polish.

 Even a simple white tank looks downright elegant when paired with indigo denim.
 Add a classic leather belt to enhance it even further.

 This look showcases that dark-wash jeans are the ideal base to fall's trendiest basic: a plaid button-down shirt.
-Tuck one into a pair of high-rise jeans for an simple but of-the-moment combo.
+Tuck one into a pair of high-rise jeans for a simple but of-the-moment combo.

-Darker washes take a double-denim ensemble up about ten notches.
+A darker wash takes a double-denim ensemble up about 10 notches.

 Jeans and a leather jacket for fall?
 Say less.
 The tried-and-true combination gets an elevated spin with a pair of dark-rinse jeans.